 The Company contributes to standard defined contribution superannuation funds on behalf of all employees.
-This contribution amount, formerly equal to 9% of each employee's salary, was increased by law to 9.25% of each such employee's salary.
+This contribution amount, which prior to July 1, 2013 was equal to 9% of each employee's salary, was increased by law to 9.25% with effect from July 1, 2013 and further increased to 9.50% from July 1, 2014 of each such employee's salary.
 Superannuation is a compulsory savings program whereby employers are required to pay a portion of an employee's remuneration to an approved superannuation fund that the employee is typically not able to access until they are retired.
 The Company permits employees to choose an approved and registered superannuation fund into which the contributions are paid.
 Contributions are charged to the statements of comprehensive income as they become payable.